devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/05-remove-files.md

 `ls`{{execute}}

-**Note:** Be careful while removing a file as it deletes all the contents of the file and retireving the lost data is not possible in most of the cases.
+**Note:** Be careful while removing a file as it deletes all the contents of the file and retrieving the lost data is not possible in most of the cases.